Binarydefender/Sushil-Shinde/README.md

 ## 📈 Currently Working On

-- 🔒 Automating security log analysis using Splunk
-- 💬 Building secure mobile communication features in React Native
+- 🔒 Exploring the **Cybersecurity** field to make the internet safer place
-- 🧪 Personal Cyber Lab for hands-on ethical hacking & threat detection
+- 🧪 Personal Cyber Lab for hands-on ethical hacking & threat detection on Platforms like QuickLabs, Tryhackme, etc.

 ---

 ## 📫 Let’s Connect!

-Feel free to reach out to collaborate, discuss infosec projects, or for mentorship!
+- Feel free to reach out
+- 🌟 Open to Work | Actively seeking new opportunities in Tech & Security

 📧 **shindesushil2001@gmail.com**
 🔗 [**LinkedIn**](https://linkedin.com/in/sushildshinde)